 THE TEXTUAL ROLE OF COLOUR

 - Colour may be used contrastively to highlight or foreground some element within a composition to make it especially salient to the viewer.
 Anthony Browne might use a square of light coming through a doorway to segregate one character from another, for example segregating daughter from father in Gorilla.

 THE INTERPERSONAL ROLE OF COLOUR

-- A picture book filled with bright, light colours might feel childlike and joyous
+- A picture book filled with bright, light colours might feel childlike and joyous.

 - Sepia tones put us in mind of an historicised story.